-The school has implemented the recommendations of The Stephen Lawrence Inquiry: Macpherson Report (1999).
+The School has implemented the recommendations of the Macpherson Report, following the Stephen Lawrence case Inquiry (1999).
 The diversity of our society is addressed through our curriculum, we use resources that reflect diversity and avoid discrimination and stereotyping.
-All racist incidents are reported to the Headteacher and are reported to the governing body by the Headteacher.
-The school contacts parents or carers of those pupils involved in racist incidents
+All racist incidents are reported to the Headteacher, and are reported to the Governing Body by the Headteacher.
+The School contacts parents/carers of those pupils involved in racist incidents.